Best walking trousers for 2025 | Tested by experts over thousands of miles

 High up Jack's Rake, our knees are thankful for protective walking trousers ©Live For The Outdoors

-Do hiking trousers have extra ventilation?
+Do walking trousers have extra ventilation?

 Aside from insulated pairs for winter walking, good hiking trousers should have lots of ventilation features.
 Thigh vents can help to dump heat and can also be unzipped for better temperature regulation if you're forced to put on waterproof overtrousers.